A60AB5450353F40E/bch-bigint/readme.md

 Numbers must be minimally encoded, e.g. `0200` could be decoded to number 2 but it is not valid and encoding it as `02` is mandatory.

-This upgrade affects two non-arithmetic opcodes that are used to convert an arbitrary byte array to a minimally encoded script number and back, we will specify them below as well.
+This upgrade affects two non-arithmetic opcodes that are used to convert an arbitrary byte array to a minimally encoded script number and back.

+For reference, we will specify them below as well.

 #### OP_NUM2BIN (0x80)

 Pop two items from stack.
 The top-most value is read as a desired length of the output's stack item, and the other one as binary value to be converted.
 The length must be a minimally encoded script number, otherwise the script fails immediately.
 The binary value may be any length and does not need to start out as a minimally encoded script number, however.
 If the requested length is larger than `MAX_SCRIPT_ELEMENT_SIZE`, fail immediately.
 The value is then transformed to a minimally-encoded script number (meaning trailing zeroes may be popped off).
 At this point the value's size may shrink.
 Then, if the new (possibly reduced) length of the value is larger than the requested length, fail immediately.
-Otherwise, pad the value with 0-bytes until the desired length is reached and then push the result to stack.
+Otherwise, taking account of the sign bit, pad the value with 0-bytes until the desired length is reached and then push the result to stack.

 Executing the operation on value 0 and length 0 is valid and will return 0 as an empty stack item.
 When positive values are padded the operation will simply add 0-bytes on the higher end, e.g. executing it on `7b` (123) and `05` (5) will return `7b00000000`.
 When negative values are padded the operation will similarly add 0-bytes on the higher end but it must also move the sign bit to highest byte, e.g. executing it on `fb` (-123) and `05` (5) will return `7b00000080`.
+The value to be converted can be a padded number, so this opcode can be used to change padding, too, e.g. executing it on `7b00000000` (123) and `03` (3) will return `7b0000`.
+Similarly, for negative numbers, executing it on `7b00000080` (-123) and `03` (3) will return `7b0080`.
+If called on other encodings of 0 (like `00`, `80`, `0000`, `0080`) etc. it WILL NOT preserve the sign bit, and it will return a "positive" encoding of 0, e.g. executing it on `0080` (-0) and `03` (3) will return `000000` (0).

 #### OP_BIN2NUM (0x81)

 Pop one item from stack.
 Decode the stack item to a numerical value using script number encoding scheme.
 Push the value on stack as a minimally-encoded script number.

 For example, byte sequence `0080` is not a valid script number encoding, but the opcode would convert it to value 0 and return an empty stack item which is the only valid encoding for value 0.
 Similarly, byte sequence `ff0080` is not a valid script number encoding, but the opcode would convert it to value -255 and return `ff80` which is the only valid encoding for value -255.